lekemula/solargraph-rspec/README.md

     - my_it
 ```

+This is useful if you use gems like [rspec-given](https://github.com/rspec-given/rspec-given) which introduces its own `let` and `example` methods.

 ### Gem completions

 Solargraph utilizes the YARD documentation to provide code completion.
 If you want to have completion for gems in your project, you can generate YARD documentation for them ([Read more](https://solargraph.org/guides/yard)).